MicrosoftDocs/winrt-related/winrt-related-src/schemas/appxpackage/uapmanifestschema/element-desktop6-registrywritevirtualization.md

 # desktop6:RegistryWriteVirtualization

 Indicates whether virtualization for the registry is enabled for your desktop application.
 If disabled, other apps can read or write the same registry entries as your application.

+> [!NOTE]
-This element is currently intended to be used only by certain types of desktop PC games that are published by Microsoft and our partners.
+> This element is currently intended to be used only by certain types of desktop PC games that are published by Microsoft and our partners.
+It requires the  **unvirtualizedResources** [restricted capability](https://docs.microsoft.com/windows/uwp/packaging/app-capability-declarations#restricted-capabilities).

 ## Element hierarchy